crispab/agile-games/Learning.md

 ## Specification by Example

 Although I have previous experiences with BDD tools such as Cucumber and Spock, I feel slightly rusty.
-But the main learning I am pursuing is the specification part rather than the testing.
+The main learning I am pursuing is the specification part rather than the testing.

 The tools are  working well as test tools, I am interested in writing accessible and